Kybbe/sc-tdd-refactoring/session-1/README.md

 ## Using parametrized / data-driven tests

+If you need to execute the same test with different inputs, instead of writing multiple tests, you can use parametrized tests.

+### C#
-If you need to execute the same test with different inputs, instead of writing multiple tests, you can use parametrized tests, by adding `[DataTestMethod]` attribute instead of `TestMethod` and adding multiple `[DataRow]` attributes that provide input data to the test.
+In C#, you can achieve this by adding `[DataTestMethod]` attribute instead of `TestMethod` and adding multiple `[DataRow]` attributes that provide input data to the test.
 This will allow the test to run multiple times with different inputs.

 ```csharp
 [DataTestMethod]